hoomanpppp/hooman/README.md

 ```

 The app serves `/public_html` when deployed, but you can open `index.html` directly for a static preview.
-Image assets are embedded as data URIs so no binary files are required.
+All images are embedded directly in the HTML/CSS as data URIs so no binary
+assets need to be tracked in the repository.

 ## Environment variables